andrewkibet/Jcompose/JCompose/README.md

 you can do so by using the colorResource function directly in your Composable functions. <br>
 _color = colorResource(id = R.color.black)_

+Adding a list of names to the shop tab

 Other Topics:
 1. Understanding Architecture Patterns: MVVM
 2. Networking -RETROFIT